TuneHQ/cookbook/translator-app/README.md

-# Translate app using TuneAI and Streamlit
+# Translator app using Tune Studio and Streamlit

-This repository contains the code for building a translator app that uses TuneStudio to integrate LangChain with the Mistral AI API and Streamlit for the front end.
+This repository contains the code for building a translator app that uses Tune Studio to integrate LangChain with the Mistral AI API and Streamlit for the front end.

 ## Running the application

 Clone this repository and navigate to the `translator-app` folder.
-In this folder run the following command to create a virtual environment:
+In this folder, run the following command to create a virtual environment:

 ```
 python -m venv venv